Are You Looking for Financial Aid in West Virginia?

 W. P. Black Scholarship Fund

-This scholarship is for high school seniors who are residents of West Virginia.
-Recipient must also be a US citizen.
+This scholarship is available for resident high school seniors who are also US citizens.
 Applicants must demonstrate financial need and academic excellence.
-The Scholarship is for a two or four year accredited college or university and is renewable.
+The Scholarship may be applied toward tuition and other associated costs of attending a two or four year accredited college or university.

-Applicants must submit high school transcripts and test scores along with application, financial need analysis, references and essay.
-Students may apply for 2 foundation awards but can only be chosen for one.
-Minimum award amount of the WP Black Scholarship is $1,000.
+Qualified applicants submit high school transcripts and test scores, along with completed applications, financial need analysis, references and required essays.
+Students may apply for 2 foundation awards, but are only eligible to receive one award per scholastic period.
+Amounts vary based on funding, but minimum W P Black Scholarship amounts are $1,000 each.

 To apply for this scholarship or other Greater Kanawha Valley Foundation Scholarships, contact Susan Hoover, Scholarship Coordinator at (304) 346-3620.